AlynMing/ThePound/README.md

 - [ ] Theme editor for the look of the individuals app
 - [ ] User can follow pages of organizations' events they like.
+- [x] User can post comments on events
-- [ ] User can search specific events based on event name or tags if applicable.
+- [x] User can favorite events they like

 ### 2. Screen Archetypes